FarronF/limerick-council-meetings/meetings/2021/07/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Annual Meeting of Metropolitan District of Limerick - 21st June 2021.md

 expressed her condolences to all those families who had lost someone due to Covid.
 While enduring

-lockdowns over the past year, the Covid pandemic also showed us what is really important, our--- 3
+lockdowns over the past year, the Covid pandemic also showed us what is really important, our
+---
+3

 health, community spirit and social interactions and what we have learned must be put to positive